tableau/connector-plugin-sdk/docs/manual-test.md

 ### On Tableau Server

-6. For each server node, follow step 4 above.
+6. For each server node, follow step 4 above under **Before you begin**.
 7. Set the native_api.connect_plugins_path option.
 For example:

     ```